mikemasm/ui-css-framework-for-rapid-layout-development/README.md

-# UI CSS Framework for Rapid Layout Development
+# UI Framework for Rapid Layout Development

 A lightweight, utility-first CSS framework designed for building modern user interfaces quickly and efficiently.
 This framework provides a comprehensive set of grid layouts and utility classes that help developers create responsive, maintainable applications with minimal custom CSS.